beradrian/sdpparser/README.md

 ## Installation
 Using
 - *npm*: `npm install sdpparser`.
 See below an example using `require`.
-- directly: download the archive from releases and include `SdpParser.js`
+- directly: download the archive from releases and include `SdpParser.js` and `jscommon.js`

 This can be used either from a browser or on the server side.